 “I do market this loan to realtors.
 They will get those first-time homebuyers or people who have good jobs but just no down payment.
 Unless we educate our realtors on the advantages of his loan, many people won’t hear about them,” Napgezek adds.

-- Low interest rates with 30-year fixed loans
+- Low mortgage interest rates with 30-year fixed loans

 - Government guaranteed

-- You have the ability to roll in your closing costs into the loan
+- Ability to roll in your closing costs into the loan

 - Flexible credit guidelines